Skip to product information

 More about this book

 ‘As a physician, it was a way to explore one facet of the epidemic of gun violence in this country.
 There are shootings every day in the five boroughs of New York City and the Bronx is the worst.
 But across the country, gun violence and the availability of guns is a public health emergency.
 The effects are devastating.
 The physician in me wants to show people who don’t live in areas with high rates of gun violence how terrible it can be in these places, how complicated the problem is, how far-reaching the effects of the gun-violence epidemic are.
-The photographer in me is trying to show what it’s like to be a victim of gun violence while also being a part
+The photographer in me is trying to show what it’s like to be a victim of gun violence while also being a part of the problem.’

 One summer night in 2018, Malik left his apartment to pick up a sandwich for dinner.
 He was shot in front of a 99-cent store by a rival gang.
 The bullets evered Malik’s thoracic spine and instantly paralysed him from his chest down.
 Malik was one of the key leaders of the local set, and so, even after theshooting, gang members continued to come to his apartment at all hours of the day and night, to talk, plan and to take care of their leader.